GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 \end{align*}
 $$

 The maximum possible value for EMAD depends on the value ranges for each of the bands in the dataset.
-In the case of GeoMAD, which uses at maximum annual timescales of ten bands of Sentinel-2 data, valid EMAD values range from 0 - 31623.
+In the case of GeoMAD, which uses at maximum annual timescales of ten bands of Sentinel-2 data, valid EMAD values range from 0 to 31623.

 EMAD is useful for showing albedo shifts in satellite spectra.